theingenuityco/aura/README.md

      features: {...}
    };

-   // New v3.0.0 (automatic, no config needed!)
+   // New v4.0.0 (automatic, no config needed!)
-   // Just use: window.Aura.init()
+   // Just use: AuraCore methods or enable auto-styling AuraCore.enableAutoStyling();
    ```

 3. **Test your integration:**